-This Chicken Wild Rice Soup is loaded with flavor and couldn’t be more easy to make since it uses a crock pot!
-The chicken cooks to perfectly tender while the rice absorbs the liquid and the flavors infuse though out the soup as it slow cooks.
-Add in the creaminess This recipe makes enough to feed a crowd or can be stored in the refrigerator or freezer for meal prep, or easy ready to eat dinners through out the week or month.
+This creamy Chicken Wild Rice Soup is loaded with flavor and couldn’t be more easy to make since it uses a crock pot!
+The chicken cooks to perfectly tender while the rice becomes tender and the flavors infuse though out the soup as it slow cooks.
+This recipe makes enough to feed a crowd or can be stored in the refrigerator or freezer for meal prep, or easy ready to eat dinners through out the week or month.

 This soup is everything a soup should be and so easy to make it almost feels like cheating….
 Almost.

 The real key to this soup is using the Uncle Ben’s wild rice mix.
 I have been using this as an easy side for many years because we absolutely love the flavor of it.
 I am a big fan of making things from scratch when it makes a difference, but there are some dishes that I think are just as good if not better with the short cut, and this has always been one for me.